 Biography

-Former Chair UK Export Finance and Senior Partner of Allen & Overy
+Former Chair, UK Export Finance and Senior Partner of Allen & Overy

 Author

-He played a key role in transforming the College of Law into The Legal Education Foundation, where he served as Chair until 2021.
-He also chaired the Taskforce on Business Ethics and the Legal Profession, which produced its report with the Institute of Business Ethics in 2023.
+In 2012, he played a key role in transforming the College of Law into The Legal Education Foundation, where he served as Chair until 2021.
+In 2012 he also co-founded BCKR, an organisation that encouraged lawyers to take on board roles beyond legal practice.
+In 2016 he was a founding Director of SageTech Medical that has developed innovative gas capture technology for human and veterinary use.
+In 2018 he was a founding Director of LegalUK which examines and promotes the economic value of English law.
+Guy also chaired the Taskforce on Business Ethics and the Legal Profession, which produced its report with the Institute of Business Ethics in 2025.

 His current interests lie in the role legal systems play in enabling individual fulfilment and collective economic prosperity.
-He is working on projects to highlight the value of English law as a global commercial platform and to show how ESG initiatives depend on business investment in rule of law principles.
-He also co-founded BCKR, an organisation that encourages lawyers to take on board roles beyond legal practice.
+He is working on projects to highlight the value of English law as a global commercial platform.

-He is the author of Tales from Port Navas Creek, a trilogy of illustrated children’s books inspired by his seven grandchildren and the Cornish woodland where the stories are set.
+He is the author of Tales from Port Navas Creek, a trilogy of illustrated children’s books inspired by his grandchildren and the Cornish woodland where the stories are set.
 The books follow seven young woodland creatures as they take on the wicked Crow dynasty — weaving together themes of justice, courage, and imagination, with more than a few courtroom twists.
 The books are beautifully illustrated by his wife, Margaret Beringer.